maehw/wokwi-lookup-table-generator/README.md

-# wokwi lookup table generator
+# Wokwi lookup table (LUT) generator

+## What is this all about?

-This git repository contains a **generator for wokwi schematics that implement lookup tables in conjunctive normal form (CNF)**, i.e. with AND and OR gates.
-(Detailed explanation what this means and how it is done will follow.)
+This git repository contains a **generator for [wokwi](https://wokwi.com) schematics that implement lookup tables** (defined by a truth table and some more meta data in a JSON file, see the [./demos](demos) subdirectory.

+But what is wokwi?
+Wokwi is a free, browser-based simulator that supports different Arduino and several other boards and components (such as LEDs, buttons, switches, sensors, ...).
+It also has been used during [#TinyTapeout](https://tinytapeout.com) in August/September 2022 - an educational project that "aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip".
+So oversimplified you can also easily simulate and generate ASIC designs - from a very simple boolean algebra design description (truth tables).

+How does this work internally?
+See a separate section below the "Usage" section

-This project is written in Python3.
+Language: This project is written in Python3.

 > **Note**
 > This project is work in progress.
 It is known that not all designs are generated correctly, so there are still some bugs.

+## Contribution

 Feel free to contribute, open issues, [work on existing issues](https://github.com/maehw/wokwi-lookup-table-generator/issues), etc.
 To contribute to the project, fork this GitHub repository and create a pull request.
 Detailed instructions can be found at https://docs.github.com/en/get-started/quickstart/contributing-to-projects.
 I'll be happy to review the code diff and eventually merge it into the original repo here.